42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Get an url of the export of the video

-Url of an export of the video by format or export id By default the get url use LIFO pattern if the export id is empty
+Retrieve the URL of a video export by format or export ID.
+If no export ID is provided, the URL retrieval follows the LIFO pattern.

 ### Example